Idaho Supreme Court consolidates redistricting map lawsuits

 The new legislative districts will be used for elections next year, including Republican and Democratic primaries on May 17, and then the general election in November.

 The commission was tasked with redrawing the districts based on the population as counted in the 2020 census.
 Idaho has been one of the fastest-growing states in the nation.
 Commissioners during multiple meetings examined where the growth occurred and said they tried to create districts roughly equal in population, with about 52,000 residents each.

 The commission is required to map new legislative districts that do not have more than a 10% population variance, and they are supposed to avoid dividing counties into multiple districts as much as possible.
 Still, there is no way to avoid splitting some of Idaho’s 44 counties into different districts.

 The map the redistricting commission settled on splits eight counties, including Ada County.
-The commissioners want the Idaho Supreme Court to order the commission to revise the map to reduce the number of splits.

 On the map, three portions of Ada County were split and each portion was joined with either Gem, Canyon or Owyhee County.
 Other highly populated counties were also split, including Kootenai and Canyon counties.